 Richard Hawkes from Hawkes Architecture tells us about the exceptional circumstances in which planning for rural new builds may be granted.

 *Since recording this podcast, the government has updated the National Planning Policy Framework.
-‘Paragraph 55’ (or ‘Para 55’) policy changed in name to ‘Paragraph 79’, although the content remains unchanged. *
+‘Paragraph 55’ (or ‘Para 55’) policy changed in name to ‘Paragraph 79’ and then ‘Paragraph 80', although the content remains largely unchanged. *

 We have amended the show notes but the interview will still talk about Paragraph 55.